Learn what is hostname, how to set hostname and how to change hostname in Debian and RedHat based Linux systems.

 - /etc/hosts for networking

 /etc/hostname: This will be read by boot scripts on boot time and set its value.

-- /proc/sys/kernel/hostname: Current hostname.
+/proc/sys/kernel/hostname: Current hostname.

-- /etc/sysconfig/network: Networking (HOSTNAME=”server1″ parameter)
+/etc/sysconfig/network: Networking (HOSTNAME=”server1″ parameter)

-In above files you can only view current hostname (being used by live kernel) under proc file only.
+In above files, you can only view current hostname (being used by the live kernel) under proc file only.
 Rest all files are used to lookup or set hostname at boot time.
 So if you change hostname using

 /etc/sysconfig/network and restart network service to notify kernel about it.

-How to change hostname
+How to change hostname in Linux

 hostname command without any argument.
-Hostname can be changed by simply using
+The hostname can be changed by simply using

 Cautions : Do not change hostname on live production systems!